AlexViki/laba8_jenkins_sonarqube_ansible/README.md

 # jenkins + sonarqube + ansible (CI/CD)

-settings for Jenkins: if you have issue "sudo: no tty present and no askpass program specified" , do the following command:
+Settings for Jenkins: if you have issue "sudo: no tty present and no askpass program specified" , do the following command:
 - sudo visudo
 - add this line: jenkins ALL=(ALL) NOPASSWD: ALL

+Settings for Ansible, ignore ansible SSH authenticity checking
+- export ANSIBLE_HOST_KEY_CHECKING=False